 You can download our complete tour details and guide for EVEREST BASE CAMP.
 Also, you can schedule a callback from UFO Adventure Travel.

 Note: If there is any delay or addition of extra day due to weather or any other circumstances other than the itinerary below, then an addition of Rs.
-4500 plus taxes will be charged per person.
+5000 or USD 80 will be charged per person.

 The trek is not a technically difficult undertaking.
 However, the high altitudes involved during the trek (as high as 5160m) and the cold of Himalayas, the temperature does go freezing after sunset.
 It will be vitally important that you have good personal winter gear to keep yourself warm and we will give you a list in effect to the same.
 You will be advised by the UFO guide to rest and keep your body hydrated as much as possible on the first day of arrival.
 Your oxygen levels will be monitored from time to time to check on the level of acclimatization.
 There is fair bit of walking to be done every day, and we would encourage you to do walking/running and breathing exercises.
 A fair level of fitness will be required to enjoy this trek.
 All the hard work before the trek will pay off when you enjoy this classic trek to the maximum by following in the footsteps of legendary mountaineers!